-RSF factor (%) Components of RSF category rated as having a PD corresponding to a credit assessment of A+ to A-; and (e) traded in large, deep and active markets characterised by a low level of concentration.
-Unencumbered loans to non-financial corporate clients, sovereigns, central banks and PSEs having a remaining maturity of less than one year.
-65 • Unencumbered residential mortgages of any maturity that would qualify for the 35 per cent or lower risk-weight under the standardised approach to credit risk in APS 112. • Other unencumbered loans, excluding loans to financial institutions, with a remaining maturity of one year or greater, that would qualify for the 35 per cent or lower risk weight under the standardised approach to credit risk in APS 112.
-85 • Unencumbered loans to retail customers (i.e. natural persons) and SME customers (as defined in paragraph 44 of Attachment A) having a remaining maturity of less than one year (other than those that qualify for the 65 per cent RSF above).
+DRAFT Way 2015 RSF factor (%) Components of RSF category (c) not issued by the ADI itself or its affiliates; (d) low credit risk: assets have a credit assessment by a recognised ECAI of A+ to A-, or do not have a credit assessment by a recognised ECAI and are internally rated as having a PD corresponding to a credit assessment of A+ to A-; and (e) traded in large, deep and active markets characterised by a low level of concentration. • Unencumbered loans to non-financial corporate clients, sovereigns, central banks and PSEs having a remaining maturity of less than one year.
+65 • Unencumbered residential mortgages of any maturity that would qualify for the 35 per cent or lower risk-weight under the standardised approach to credit risk in APS 112.
+Other unencumbered loans, excluding loans to financial institutions, with a remaining maturity of one year or greater, that would qualify for the 35 per cent or lower risk weight under the standardised approach to credit risk in APS 112.
+85 • Unencumbered loans to retail customers (i.e. natural persons) and SME customers (as defined in paragraph 46 of Attachment A) having a remaining maturity of less than one year (other than those that qualify for the 65 per cent RSF above).
 100 All other assets not included in the above categories.